lgw2/lgw2.github.io/_teaching/csci112-fall-2023/surveys/survey1.md

 title: "Survey 1"
 ---

-Surveys are anonymous and will be on D2L.
-They can be done on your own time.
+The mid-course survey is anonymous and will be on D2L under "Surveys".
+It can be done on your own time.
 The idea is to give feedback on the course.
 You should be able to complete the survey in under 5 minutes if you like, or you can take longer and give more feedback.